modelica/newsletter/submission-guidelines.md

    * If you want to modify your contribution or add a local image, you have to navigate to this branch of your fork (e.g. patch-1) and click on Create Pull-request.
 5. Create pull-request
 6. Submit the pull request.

+Please note, that all your contributions are public from the beginning for anyone who knows the (public) repository.
+If you insist on having the contribution private prior to the release, please [let me know](mailto:filip.jezek@creativeconnections.cz).

   {% else %}

 *The contributions are closed right now*